norswap/nanoeth/src/com/norswap/nanoeth/rlp/README.md

 - Encoding is performed via `RLPItem.encode()`.
 - Decoding is performed via `RLPItem.decode(byte[])`

+The encoding & coding logic proper is in the package-local `RLPEncoding` class.

 `RLPItem` represents either a byte array (`byte[]`) or a sequence of sub-items (`RLPItem[]`).

 ## Understanding the value of the first byte of an RLP-encoded item